montysecurity/GROT/README.md

 ## Other Notes

 - There is an option to include repos the user has forked
 - There is an option to exclude no-reply addresses from the author list.
-It will not effect file archiving or keywork searching.
+It will not effect file archiving or keyword searching.

 ## Usage